 HIST0235 / JAPN0235 - History of Pre-Modern Japan ▹

 History of Pre-Modern Japan

-In this course we will review the major themes and events of modern Japanese history from the Meiji Restoration (1868) to the present.
-Through reading a variety of primary texts, historical analyses, and literature, as well as watching films, we will explore the formation of the modern Japanese nation-state, Japan’s colonial project in East Asia, 1920s mass culture, the question of Showa fascism, and Japan’s unique postwar experience, from occupation to high-growth and the “lost decade” of the 1990s.
-We will pay particular attention to the relationship between changes within Japan and larger global trends.
-3 hrs. lect./disc.
+This course reviews the major events and enduring questions of modern Japanese history beginning with the Meiji Restoration (1868) up through the Allied Occupation (1945-1952) following Japan’s defeat in World War II.
+Through a variety of materials, including novels, philosophy, historical essays, and films, we will explore the formation of the modern Japanese nation-state, the “invention of tradition” in constructing a modern national identity, Japan’s colonial incursions into East Asia, 1920s mass culture, the consolidation of fascism in the 1930s, and the transwar legacies of early postwar Japan.
+We will pay particular attention to the relationship between transformations within Japan and larger global trends.
+AAL HIS NOA SOC

 Readings in Modern East Asian History: Post-colonial East Asia and Japan's "Long Postwar"

 With the end of the Cold War and the death of Emperor Hirohito in 1989, long simmering debates reignited over the meaning of Japan's prewar empire in East Asia, Japanese wartime atrocities, and the reconfiguration of East Asia within the Cold War.
 In this course, students will investigate how events from over 60 years ago have continued to reproduce national identities and geopolitical relations in postwar East Asia.
 Through a variety of novels, films, and historical analyses, we will investigate the limits of, and tensions between, individual experience, memory, national history, and geopolitics.
 3 hrs. sem.
 AAL CMP HIS